Are you spending several days in the Austrian capital?

 Mirabell Palace will enchant you with many things, but its lush Baroque gardens will leave you speechless.
 Hellbrunn Palace will stun you with its water plays and Baroque architecture.
 And the Hohensalzburg Fortress will take your breath away with the magnificent views of the Alps and the city.

-Don’t leave Salzburg before devouring a Tafelspitz, one of the most popular Austrian dishes.
+Don’t end your day trip from Vienna to Salzburg before devouring a Tafelspitz, one of the most popular Austrian dishes.
 The succulent veal specialty was a favorite of Emperor Franz Joseph I.

 Travel time: Between 2:20 and 3:00 hours.

 11. Day Trip from Vienna to Graz – The Lively University Hotspot